Yuchen20/M2-Coursework/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 The MIT License is a permissive license that allows for reuse with few restrictions.
 You are free to use, modify, distribute, and private/commercial use of this software, provided that you include the original copyright and permission notice in all copies or substantial portions of the software.

+## AI Usage

+For this report, I declare that Gemini was used to improve grammar.
+Claude was utilized to assist with coding, specifically in generating more visually appealing plots and providing auto-completion features.